+We screen and, where relevant, classify all transactions to identify the type and degree of environmental and social risk evaluation necessary.
 When our screening and classification process identifies potential environmental or social impacts, it benchmarks the project associated with the transaction, typically against relevant Performance Standards of the International Finance Corporation (IFC), a member of the World Bank Group.
+The IFC Performance Standards were selected as Efic's usual benchmark as they are a widely used and understood global standard.